Charles IV, Duke of Alençon: Marignano campaign

 Francis resolved to leave the government of the kingdom in his absence for campaign in the hands of his mother, Louise.
 Around July 1515, this was approved by the royal council, which contained on this occasion: the duc d'Alençon, the duc de Lorraine, the duc de Bourbon, the vicomte de Thouars and the seigneur de Boisy.

 On 17 July, the constable of Bourbon, at the head of the royal vanguard, led 10,000 men on the road to Grenoble.
 This force was followed down the same route, four days later, by the main body of the army under the king.
 Alençon, in command of the rear-guard with the cavalry and baggage, marched alongside the king.
 By 1 August, the army was united in Grenoble.

 According to the writer Guillaume de Marillac, while the French army was in Grenoble, it was learned that 40,000 Swiss had descended into Italy and were endeavouring to block the passes into the peninsula.
 It was also learned that the condotierri (a type of Italian contract mercenary) Prosper Colonna with several hundred men-at-arms, and several thousand Spanish soldiers intended to block the Piedmontese passes.
 To accomplish the penetration of the peninsula in these conditions, the false rumour that the army intended to cross via the Montgenèvre pass was disseminated.
 Meanwhile, the maréchal de La Palice (marshal de La Palice) led an operation that surprised Colonna and captured him.
 Unaware of the successful conclusion of this, on 4 August, the duc de Bourbon departed from Grenoble with the vanguard.
 The constable led his troops through the Argentière pass, commanding 12,000 men and 600 men-at-arms.
 This force was followed by the king with the main body of the French army.

 The crossing of the main body of the army into Italy was a difficult one, with many horses plummeting into ravines due to the precarious nature of the route.
 Arriving in the plains beyond the mountains, King Francis moved quickly east while undertaking negotiations with the Swiss, which initially looked to prove successful.
 In return for a large subsidy and the receipt of the duché de Nemours for the dispossessed duke of Milan, the Swiss promised to vacate Milan.
 However, there was division among the cantons, and the cardinal Schiner sought to rally them to maintain their conquests by a speech on 13 September.
 After a scuffle with some French scouts outside Milan, the die was cast.

 The Swiss made their exit from Milan to give battle, departing in daylight with roughly three corps of 7,000 men and 500 Milanese cavalry.
 Their march was a quick and quiet one; nevertheless, dust was raised by their movements.
-French scouts were thus able to warn the constable of Bourbon of their coming, and he appraised the king, who was taking council along with the Venetian captain d'Alviano.
+French scouts were thus able to warn the constable of Bourbon of their coming, and he apprised the king, who was taking council along with the Venetian captain d'Alviano.